spacemeshos/Liberthon/README.md

 # Liberthon

 ## Liberthon Hackathon branch
-Welcome to the Liberthon Hackathon tag built especially to provide you with P2P capabilities
+Welcome to the Liberthon Hackathon toolset created especially to provide you with P2P capabilities

 ### <b>Quickstrat: Running Spacemesh P2P client</b>
 You can deploy the P2P client in two ways: